uos/minot/docs/docs/installation.md

 ???
 "Publishing custom and any-type messages"

-    Publishing any-type messages from a bagfile (like `ros2 bag play`) needs the ROS2 C implementation to be linked to the message.
+    Publishing any-type messages from a Bagfile (like `ros2 bag play`) needs the ROS2 C implementation to be linked to the message.
 When building the Rust bindings, it will link with every message in your `$PATH`.
 So if you use custom messages, you want to build Minot after you sourced your new message.

-**Here are some common flavours of the Minot TUI to get you started quickly.**
+**To help you get up and running quickly, here are some popular configurations.**

 ~~~bash title="(Recommended) With ROS2 publisher (+ any-type, needs sourced ROS2)"
 cargo install \